zenbhang/Spies_and_Medics/Readme.md

 ###Spies and Medics
 All face cards are worth 5 in the specified row for the opposing player.

+They are played on the enemy's side of the field in their respective color row.

 A spy allows the player that plays it to draw 1 card.

-A medic allows the player that plays it to revive 1 value or spy card from their discard pile and place it on the field.
+A medic allows the player that plays it to revive 1 value or spy card from their discard pile and place it just as they were from their hand.